dhabersack/islovely.co/_posts/2016-05-03-your-api-might-be-sexist.md

 ---
-title: Your API might be sexist
+title: "Your API might be sexist"
 categories: ["Equality", "Software architecture"]
-excerpt: Gender is not “true” or “false”.
+excerpt: "Just as gender is not “true” or “false”, Boolean values are not appropriate for situations in which we assume only two options exist."
-heroAlt: A wooden mannequin inviting you to have a seat.
+heroAlt: "A wooden mannequin inviting you to have a seat."
-heroCaption: Keep your assumptions on gender out of your products.
+heroCaption: "Keep your assumptions on gender out of your products."
 ---
 I recently came across an API that exposed a reasonable but unfortunate design decision, the specifics of which are irrelevant safe for the fact that the data in question concerned humans in one form or another.
 It is described well in the following simplification: